rafatuita/dashboard_wiki/Access-control.md

 ## Admin privileges

-**IMPORTANT** Make sure that you know what you are doing before proceeding.
+**IMPORTANT:** Make sure that you know what you are doing before proceeding.
 Granting admin privileges to Dashboard's Service Account might be a security risk.

 You can grant full admin privileges to Dashboard's Service Account by creating below `ClusterRoleBinding`.
 Copy the YAML file based on chosen installation method and save as, i.e. `dashboard-admin.yaml`.
 Use `kubectl create -f dashboard-admin.yaml` to deploy it.
 Afterwards you can use `Skip` option on login page to access Dashboard.